+□ Related work.
 The protection of consumer privacy and its consequences has been studied by economists, legal scholars, and computer scientists for several decades.
 We contribute to three strands of literature in the economics of privacy.

-Consequences of Data Privacy Regulation: A closely related study that also explores the short run effect of GDPR is Goldberg et al. (2021).
+Consequences of data privacy regulation: A closely related study that also explores the short run effect of GDPR is Goldberg, Johnson, and Shriver (2021).
 We see these two studies as complementary in terms of the data scenario and findings.
-Our study utilizes data at a more dis-aggregate level but is confined to one industry whereas Goldberg et al. (2021) have a broad cross-section of different websites and are able to investigate to what extent the effect of the GDPR works through a user acquisition channel.
+Our study utilizes data at a more disaggregate level but is confined to one industry whereas Goldberg, Johnson, and Shriver (2021) have a broad cross-section of different websites and are able to investigate to what extent the effect of the GDPR works through a user acquisition channel.
 Instead, we are able to look in more detail at cookie lifetime and how GDPR has affected advertising revenues of third party firms.